KweeksNews/developers/README.md

 | telegram   | Direct link to Telegram profile | string  | Yes      |
 | ltw        | Long-Term Webmaster status      | boolean | No       |

-- If the name consists of more than two words, then display only the first two words and abbreviate the rest.
+- If the name consists of more than two words, then write only the first two words and abbreviate the rest.
 - Only fill the `finish` parameter when the duty period has ended.
 Otherwise, just leave it blank.

 #### assets/json/editor.json